Energy hardship expert panel and reference group

 Letters from the Chair:

-The following documents have been produced by the Energy Hardship Expert Panel:
+The following documents were produced by the Energy Hardship Expert Panel:

 Energy Hardship Reference Group